linrunner/tlp-doc/faq/battery.rst

 Solutions:

-* Press the emergency reset hole (button) on the bottom of the ThinkPad with a paper clip
+* Shut down the system, then press the emergency reset hole (button) on the bottom of the ThinkPad with a paper clip
-* Update EC firmware
+* Update to the latest EC firmware (most elegantly with `fwupdmgr`)

 .. seealso::